 Here is the lowdown on how to know when the time is right, what to do if you dewinterize too early and more advice on getting your boat back in the water.

 When is My Last Frost/Freeze?

 You can find the latest information about frost/freeze in your area by visiting the National Center for Environmental Information.
 They provide a map of when to expect your last spring freeze.
-The map is derived from a 30 year average of climatological variables like temperatures.
-It shows the time of year, on average, that areas across the nation can expect to see their temperature dipped to 32 degrees or below for the last time.
+The map is derived from a 30-year average of climatological variables like temperatures.
+It shows the time of year, on average, that areas across the United States can expect to see their temperature dip to 32 degrees or below for the last time.
 While this map shows the average time frame of the last spring freeze across the United States, this year's actual conditions may vary widely based on weather patterns.